leggedrobotics/wild_visual_navigation/README.md

 ### Learning Usage [Offline]
 #### Dataset Generation

-Sometimes it`s usefull to just analyze the network training therefore we provide the tools to extract a dataset usefull for learning from a given rosbag.
+Sometimes it`s useful to just analyze the network training therefore we provide the tools to extract a dataset useful for learning from a given rosbag.
 In the following we explain how you can generate the dataset with the following structure:
 ```
 dataset_name